-Idaho Power began field surveys in 2010 and continues fieldwork in 2013 to support the NEPA and EFSC processes.
+Idaho Power began field surveys in 2010 and continued fieldwork through 2014 to support the NEPA and EFSC processes.
 Crews work in small teams and surveys should not result in any ground disturbance.
 Fieldwork throughout the project corridor may include one or more of the following:

 - Land surveys

 - Terrain and access road surveys

 Learn more about fieldwork by watching the Looking at the Land video and reviewing the Fieldwork FAQs.

 Engineers and surveyors are conducting reviews of the topography and land features, as well as evaluating corridor accessibility from public rights of way, to identify where access roads and landowner permission may be needed.
 This work should not result in any ground disturbance.